CoderTristan/Ideas/README.md

 ai 3 plot twists

+ai agrees along with reasoning why the user is right

 ai what's missing from a platform or otherwise

-wiki page picked from headline input ai

 ai meal generator for specific diets and body